 Janice Nittoli Practitioner Fellowship

-Leaders working to alleviate inequalities and support social mobility are often keenly aware of questions that, if answered, could result in significant improvements in policy and practice.
-Yet they rarely have the time or support necessary to fully explore these questions and produce answers that benefit their work and that of the field.
-The Janice Nittoli Practitioner Fellowship offers a unique opportunity for leading practitioners and their home organizations to advance evidence-based solutions in partnership with senior researchers at the Urban Institute.
+Leaders working to alleviate inequalities and support social mobility are often keenly aware of questions that, if answered, could result in policy and practice changes that could improve lives.
+Yet they rarely have the time or support to explore these questions and produce answers that benefit their work and that of the field.
+The Janice Nittoli Practitioner Fellowship offers an opportunity for leading practitioners and their home organizations to advance evidence-based solutions in partnership with senior researchers at the Urban Institute.

-The Janice Nittoli Practitioner Fellowship competitively chooses one practitioner each fall who focuses on inequality and economic and social mobility and can pose a critical research question about their work to be answered—or at least advanced—by the research, evidence-based analysis, and evaluation done at Urban.
-The Fellowship aims to:
+The Janice Nittoli Practitioner Fellowship chooses one practitioner each fall who focuses on inequality and economic and social mobility and can pose a critical research question about their work to be answered—or at least advanced—by the research, evidence-based analysis, and evaluation done at Urban.
+The fellowship aims to

-- empower a practitioner in the government, nonprofit, and/or social enterprise sectors to partner with researchers on a research concept with significant potential to reduce inequalities and promote social mobility;
+- empower a practitioner in the government, nonprofit, or social enterprise sectors to partner with researchers on a research concept with significant potential to reduce inequalities and promote social mobility;

-- engage nationally recognized researchers to evaluate and synthesize the best evidence available to shed light on the issues raised by the practitioner;
+- engage nationally recognized researchers to evaluate and synthesize the best evidence available to shed light on the issues the practitioner raises;

-- generate actionable insights that can inform policy and build the capacity of the practitioner’s home organization and others in the field to conduct transformative work; and
+- generate actionable insights that can inform policy and build the capacity of the practitioner’s home organization and others in the field to improve lives in vulnerable communities; and

 Honoring Janice Nittoli

-The Janice Nittoli Practitioner Fellowship was developed with support from the Rockefeller Foundation to honor the late Janice Nittoli, the Foundation’s former associate vice president and managing partner.
+The Janice Nittoli Practitioner Fellowship was developed with support from the Rockefeller Foundation to honor the late Janice Nittoli, the foundation’s former associate vice president and managing partner.
 During her distinguished career, Nittoli provided leadership and strategic direction for the Rockefeller Foundation’s Campaign for American Workers, which focused on repairing and strengthening the work-based safety net.
-She also served as a senior executive at the Annie E. Casey Foundation, the nation’s largest private foundation dedicated to improving the lives of poor children, their families, and communities.
-Nittoli also held several positions in New York City government, including senior positions in the Department of Health, where she managed the health system for the city’s correctional facilities.
-She retired as the President of the Century Foundation in 2014 due to illness.
+She also was a senior executive at the Annie E. Casey Foundation, the nation’s largest private foundation dedicated to improving the lives of low-income children, their families, and communities.
+Nittoli also held positions in the New York City government, including senior positions in the Department of Health, where she managed the health system for the city’s correctional facilities.
+She retired as president of The Century Foundation in 2014.

-Throughout Nittoli’s career, she combined a strong commitment to removing barriers to opportunity with an abiding belief that rigorous research and evidence-based decision-making could contribute to that cause.
-In honor of her life’s work, the Nittoli Practitioner Fellowship will support practitioners working toward social change and provide them with research and strategies to improve their workplace and communities of practice.
+Throughout her career, Nittoli combined a strong commitment to removing barriers to opportunity with a belief that rigorous research and evidence-based decisionmaking could contribute to that cause.
+In honor of her life’s work, the Janice Nittoli Practitioner Fellowship will support practitioners working toward social change and provide them research and strategies to improve their workplaces and communities of practice.

 The Janice Nittoli Practitioner Fellowship is made possible by generous support from the Rockefeller Foundation.
 We are grateful to the Rockefeller Foundation and to all our funders, who make it possible for Urban to advance its mission.